 Documents to download

-In the framework of reworking its visual identity in 2015, the École d’architecture de la ville & des territoires Paris-East gave the photographer Myr Muratet the task of creating a photo document in the school and on the campus.
-All the images in this publication were taken between May and July 2015.
+As part of the overhaul of its visual identity, which began in 2015, the École d’architecture de la ville & des territoires Paris-Est commissioned photographer Myr Muratet to produce a photographic report on the school and its campus.
+All the images presented in this publication were taken between May and July 2015.